pulumi/docs/quickstart/aws/tutorial-containers-ecs-fargate.md

 ## Next steps

-For an end-to-end application also includes serverless functions, see the [Serverless and Containers](./aws-extract-thumbnail.html) tutorial.
+For an end-to-end application also includes serverless functions, see the [Serverless and Container Thumbnailer](../cloudfx/tutorial-thumbnailer.html) tutorial.

 For an example application that connects two containers, see the [Voting App](https://github.com/pulumi/examples/tree/master/cloud-ts-voting-app) TypeScript sample.